home-assistant/Iconic/README.md

 ![Interface Builder](Screenshots/screenshot_interface_builder.gif)

 Iconic includes a `UIImageView` subclass under the name of `{FontName}IconView.swift`, conforming to `@IBInspectable`.
 This class is only available for Interface Builder.
-Use the `iconName` and `iconColor` attributes for see live changes on Interface Builder.
+- Use the `iconName` attribute to swap icons on Interface Builder (use the [icon font html catalog](#icon-font-catalog) as reference for icon names).
-Adjust the bounds of the view to see it dynamically adjust the icon size.
+- Adjust the bounds of the view to see it dynamically adjust the icon size.

 ### UIKit Extensions